MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 ```

 > [!NOTE]
-> Due to the compiler's interoperability with namespaces, we could alternatively make our Q# operations available without the `using NamespaceName;` statement, and simply matching the C# namespace title to it.
+> Due to the compiler's interoperability with namespaces, we could alternatively make our Q# callables available without the `using NamespaceName;` statement, and simply matching the C# namespace title to it.
 > That is, by replacing `namespace host` with `namespace NamespaceName`.

 ***

 ## Q# Jupyter Notebooks
-Q# Jupyter Notebooks make use of the IQ# kernel, which allows you to define, compile, and run Q# operations in a single notebook---all alongside instructions, notes, and other content.
+Q# Jupyter Notebooks make use of the IQ# kernel, which allows you to define, compile, and run Q# callables in a single notebook---all alongside instructions, notes, and other content.
 This means that while it is possible to import and use the contents of `*.qs` Q# files, they are not necessary in the execution model.

-Here, we will detail how to run the Q# operations defined above, but another good introduction to using Q# Jupyter Notebooks is provided at [Intro to Q# and Jupyter Notebook](https://github.com/microsoft/Quantum/blob/master/samples/getting-started/intro-to-iqsharp/Notebook.ipynb).
+Here, we will detail how to run the Q# operations defined above, but a more broad introduction to using Q# Jupyter Notebooks is provided at [Intro to Q# and Jupyter Notebooks](https://github.com/microsoft/Quantum/blob/master/samples/getting-started/intro-to-iqsharp/Notebook.ipynb).

 ### Defining operations

 In a Q# Jupyter Notebook, you enter Q# code just as we would from inside the namespace of a Q# file.

-So, we can enable access to operations from the [Q# standard libraries](xref:microsoft.quantum.qsharplibintro) with `open` statements for their respective namespaces.
+So, we can enable access to callables from the [Q# standard libraries](xref:microsoft.quantum.qsharplibintro) with `open` statements for their respective namespaces.
 Upon running a cell with such a statement, the definitions from those namespaces are available throughout the workspace.

 > [!NOTE]
-> Operations from [Microsoft.Quantum.Intrinsic](xref:microsoft.quantum.intrinsic) and [Microsoft.Quantum.Canon](xref:microsoft.quantum.canon) (e.g. [`H`](xref:microsoft.quantum.intrinsic.h) and [`ApplyToEach`](xref:microsoft.quantum.canon.applytoeach)) are automatically available in Q# Jupyter Notebooks.
+> Callables from [Microsoft.Quantum.Intrinsic](xref:microsoft.quantum.intrinsic) and [Microsoft.Quantum.Canon](xref:microsoft.quantum.canon) (e.g. [`H`](xref:microsoft.quantum.intrinsic.h) and [`ApplyToEach`](xref:microsoft.quantum.canon.applytoeach)) are automatically available to operations defined within cells in Q# Jupyter Notebooks.
+> However, this is not true for code brought in from external Q# source files (a process shown at [Intro to Q# and Jupyter Notebooks](https://github.com/microsoft/Quantum/blob/master/samples/getting-started/intro-to-iqsharp/Notebook.ipynb)).
+>

 Similarly, defining operations requires only writing the Q# code and running the cell.